hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 This is everything we need!
 The following code states that 3 pigeons fit into 2 pigeon holes.
-Even though this is a 2-SAT formula, 3-SAT formulas are expressed analogous.
+This is obviously false, thus the type-checker will complain that `False` cannot be assigned to `True`.
-This is obviously false, thus the type checker will complain that `False` cannot be assigned to `True`.
+Even though this is a 2-SAT formula, 3-SAT formulas are expressed analogous, by simply adjusting `Or` to accept three arguments.

-First we spawn several variables that the type checker can chose to be `True` or `False`, then we constrain these variables to our problem.
+First we spawn several variables that the type-checker can chose to be `True` or `False`, then we constrain these variables to our problem.

 ```cs